EzzatELshazly/Magento-installation/README.md

 cd /opt/magento/website
 ```
 > [!IMPORTANT]
-> Before you run the following command you should put your sql database data you have created before and put your domain:
+> Before running the following command, you should input the SQL database data you previously created and enter your domain:

 > [!IMPORTANT]
 > to create authentication keys: